Connor-McCartney/Connor-McCartney.github.io/_pages/misc/japanese.md

-dou shiteru - how are you doing?

-dare to iru - who are you with?
+dare to iru no? - who are you with?

-doko ni iru - where are you?
+doko ni iru no? - where are you?

-douyuu imi - what do you mean?
+douyuu imi - what do you mean? (don't add の)

-nante yutta - what did you say?
+nante yutta no? - what did you say?

 Nihongo sukoshidake hanasemasu - i can speak a little Japanese